 - A Round Bevel – to give the three icons a bit of 3-D texture

-You can obviously format your icons any way you like depending on your project.
+From here, these are fully customizable PowerPoint icons that you can use anyway you like in your slides.
 You can also combine icons or take pieces away depending on the effect that you are going for.

 Other Free PowerPoint Icons